rajeevphysics/Obsidian-MathMatter/Notes/Magnatism/Magnetic Flux & Bending Current.md

 ---

 > 🧠 Enjoy this walkthrough?
-[Support the Thinkbook](https://github.com/rajeevphysics/Thinkbook) with a star and help others learn more easily.
+[Support Math & Matter](https://github.com/rajeevphysics/Obsidan-MathMatter) with a star and help others learn more easily.

 ---